itsPG/os_hw3/README.md

 * +10% if your program can deal with most 100 commands.
 * + 5% if your shell has only one executable file.
 * + 0% if you provide a .git directory.
 (However, .git log may prove that your code is origin.)
-* -8%~80% if your code is (very similiar to / exactly the same as) any others' code.
+* -8%~80% if your code is (very similar to / exactly the same as) any others' code.

 ## Gently reminding